Capital District Church

 When a team forfeits two or more times during a season, the League Board of Directors will review the viability of that team for next season.

 It is desirable if a pitcher is a church member of the sponsoring church unless he is covered under the leagues grandfathering rules by having been a pitcher in the league during the 2009 season or before.
-The Commissioner and the League Board can make a determination on a case by case basis.
+The Commissioner and the League Board can decide on a case by case basis.
+The Commissioner’s Office maintains a list of pitchers that are banned from playing in the CDCSL.
+Please contact the Commissioner before recruiting outside players to pitch for your team.
+Any team with a banned player on their roster will forfeit each game that occurs while a banned player(s) appears on that team’s roster.

 The pitchers arm may not make one complete rotation (windmill type) during delivery.